gibbok/typescript-book/README.md

 ### Decorators

-Decorators provide a mechanism to add metadata, modify behavior, validate or extend the functionality of the target element.

-Decorators are functions and execute at runtime.
+Decorators provide a mechanism to add metadata, modify behavior, validate, or extend the functionality of the target element.
+They are functions that execute at runtime.
 Multiple decorators can be applied to a declaration.

 Decorators are experimental features, and the following examples are only compatible with TypeScript version 5 or above using ES6.